mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 ## `this` types

-Sometimes we have a free-standing function that has a strong opinion around what `this` will end up being, at the time it's invoked.
+Sometimes we have a free-standing function that has a strong opinion around what `this` will end up being, at the time it is invoked.

-For example, if we had a DOM event listener for a button
+For example, if we had a DOM event listener for a button:

 ```html
 <button onClick="myClickHandler">Click Me!</button>